Cyborgs (film): Critical response

 Christopher Miller of Radio Free Europe/Radio Liberty commented on the movie: "While clearly meant to drum up support for the war effort, Cyborgs isn't entirely propagandistic".
 He commented on the variation of heroic and antiheroic actions by the Ukrainian soldiers and how dialog fluctuates between Russian and Ukrainian throughout the course of the film.
 Daria Badior of LB.ua felt that the film's narrative was weak and the film forgettable, while stating that "It's too early to respond objectively [to the war]".

+Awards and nominations

-Cyborgs received six Golden Dzygas at the 2018 Ukrainian National Film Awards, including best film, best actor (for Vyacheslav Dovzhenko), best supporting actor (Viktor Zhdanov), best screenplay, and two technical awards.
+Cyborgs received six Golden Dzygas at the 2018 Ukrainian National Film Awards, including best film, best actor (for Vyacheslav Dovzhenko), best supporting actor (Viktor Zhdanov), best screenplay, best production designer and best makeup artist.